Read time 6 minutes

 Note: Make sure that you have selected the right operating system and disk.

-In this blog, we were working on an issue in which the startup repair cannot repair the computer automatically.
-In the process of fixing this issue, we have tried two methods, using CHKDSK and Bootrec utilities.
-We have also suggested a few other manual methods which may work for you.
-In case you lose your data in the process, we recommend Kernel for Windows Data Recovery Tool for the best results.
+In this blog post, we tackled an issue where the automatic startup repair failed to resolve computer problems.
+While addressing this problem, we explored two primary approaches: employing CHKDSK and Bootrec utilities.
+Additionally, we discussed some alternative manual techniques that might prove effective for resolving similar issues.
+Should you encounter data loss during this process, In case you lose your data in the process, we recommend Kernel for Windows Data Recovery Tool for the best results.